yasmineelmenofy/Cat-Members-Dashboard/README.md

 # 🐱 Cat Members Dashboard

-A full-stack dashboard application built with **Node.js, Express, MongoDB, and EJS** using MVC architecture.
+A dashboard application built with **Node.js, Express, MongoDB, and EJS** using MVC architecture.
 The system allows managing cat club members with full CRUD functionality.

 ---